awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 ### Example: Normalizing Query String Parameters to Improve the Cache Hit Ratio<a name="lambda-examples-normalize-query-string-parameters"></a>

 The following example shows how to improve your cache hit ratio by making the following changes to query strings before CloudFront forwards requests to your origin:
-+ Alphabetize key\-value pairs by the name of the parameter
++ Alphabetize key\-value pairs by the name of the parameter\.
-+ Change the case of key\-value pairs to lowercase
++ Change the case of key\-value pairs to lowercase\.

 For more information, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.